The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

 \subsubsection{Parallel spiralling case}

-We now move onto working with stretch maps of $S$, and we first consider the case where all bi-infinite leaves of the maximally stretched lamination spiral in the same direction.
-Let $\mu_+$ denote the complete lamination on $S$ containing, as its leaves (see \cref{fig:20_1}) \begin{itemize} \item the closed geodesic $\gamma_S$; \item $n_L+n_R$ geodesics going from the boundary cusps of $S$ and spiralling towards $\gamma_S$ in the direction of $\gamma_S$; \item the boundary geodesics on $S$. \end{itemize}
+We now move on to working with stretch maps of the $(n_L, n_R)$-crowned annulus $S$.
+We first consider the case where all bi-infinite leaves of the maximally stretched lamination spiral around $\gamma_S$ in the same direction.
+Let $\mu_+$ denote the complete lamination on $S$ containing, as its leaves (see \cref{fig:20_1}), the closed geodesic $\gamma_S$, $n_L+n_R$ geodesics going from the boundary cusps of $S$ and spiralling towards $\gamma_S$ in the direction of $\gamma_S$, and the boundary geodesics of $S$.